kirqe/autm-rb/README.md

 - _config.yml REQUIRED

-- /index.html - change the default image of me and email
+- /index.html - change the default image and email
 - /projects.html - here you can share some of your projects
 - /resume.html - write something about you
 - /favicon.ico change it or leave the existing one

-- _includes/disqus.html REQUIRED get your disqus_shortname on disqus.com first
+- _includes/disqus.html REQUIRED get your own disqus_shortname on disqus.com first
 - _includes/scripts.html replace disqus_shortname for showing comments count
 - _includes/title.html REQUIRED